Laws for Smoking Medical Marijuana in Florida

-There is no reason to buy from dispensaries which haven’t been approved or from other sources.
+There is no reason to buy from dispensaries that haven’t been approved or from other sources.
 If you do, you also risk being cited by the police.
 Your marijuana prescription is only suitable for use in these dispensaries.

 The dispensaries in question will sell marijuana in a variety of different forms, from THC oils to patches and other products to allow you to ingest the marijuana in a way that suits you.
-Smoking medical marijuana under Senate bill 182 has only recently been approved as a method.
+Smoking medical marijuana under Senate Bill 182 has only recently been approved as a method.

 June 28, 2019, Medical Marijuana Use Registry Update